Gehele woning

 Also worth a visit is Lynton and Lynmouth, the Victorians named these two villages ‘Little Switzerland’, they are situated at the mouth of the River Lyn.
 From Lynmouth you can access Lynton (the higher of the two villages) either via a Victorian water-powered cliff railway, a foot path, or in the car via the road.
 You will find traditional fisherman’s cottages, shops and cafes.
 Along the coast nearby you will find the magnificent rugged setting of the Valley of the Rocks.

-The Tower in Simonsbath is a unique converted barn over 3 levels, ideal for a romantic getaway in the heart of the Exmoor National Park.
-Fully refurbished from top to bottom, it offers a superior getaway for up to 2 adult guests, and the local pub with restaurant is within easy walking distance too!
+The Tower at Birch Cleave Barns, Simonsbath is a unique converted barn over 3 levels, ideal for a romantic getaway in the heart of the Exmoor National Park.
+Fully refurbished from top to bottom, it can accommodate up to 2 adults, and the local pub with restaurant is within easy walking distance

 Main Description

-The Tower in Simonsbath is a traditional stone building that has recently been renovated to a high standard, incorporating all modern conveniences to ensure a comfortable and enjoyable stay.
+The Tower at Birch Cleave Barns in Simonsbath is a traditional stone building that has recently been renovated to a high standard, incorporating all modern conveniences to ensure a comfortable and enjoyable stay.
 The owners have worked hard to ensure the charm and character of this quirky property has been retained across all three levels.

 Sleeps up to 2 guests